AksoEo/docs/api/authentication.md

 ## User access (for UEA codeholders)
 Users accessing AKSO through the official interfaces (user or admin) must use session-based authentication.
 This is done by making a `PUT` request to `/auth` with the user's credentials.
 To end the session a `DELETE` request should be made to `/auth`.

 All requests made using this method of authentication must include a CSRF token in the `X-CSRF-token` HTTP header.
-This token is returned by the original `POST` request to `/auth` and subsequent `GET` requests to `/auth`.
+This token is returned by the original `PUT` request to `/auth` and subsequent `GET` requests to `/auth`.

 These requests should always be made from the client side as not to unnecessarily expose the user's credentials to any server.